omeka/Documentation/source/Reference/api/requests.rst

 Pagination
 ----------

-For index requests using the defualt controller, pagination is set in the response's ``Link`` header:
+For index requests using the default controller, pagination is set in the response's ``Link`` header:

 ::